Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "I recently sired my three hundredth cub, Niral."
 He said it with an amused basso chitter.
 "Somehow I think my legacy is safe."

-"…wow.
+"...wow.
 Okay, but the question stands."

 Daar duck-nodded agreeably.
 "Okay, that’s fair.
 Lemme let you in on a secret.
 Do you know what my Clan’s motto is?"

 "No. Nobody does."

 "Yup!
 It’s secret, but not for some big conspiracy reason like some of the sillier males post about on the Infosphere.
 It’s secret ‘cuz unless you really *think* about it, what the words mean?
 It ain’t gonna help you none.
-And, uh…" Daar pant-grinned lazily, "Not all of my brothers are the smartest, let’s be honest.
+And, uh..."
+Daar pant-grinned lazily, "Not all of my brothers are the smartest, let’s be honest.
 Sometimes we gotta beat their skulls with rocks to get anything t’work!"

 Niral chittered happily.
 "Stonebacks have that reputation!"

 "Heh.
 But here, I’ll tell you ‘cuz I’m Champion and in my Clan, the Champion makes the rules."
 Daar looked around conspiratorially.
 "Protect and Provide.
 That’s it.
 Now lemme ask you: what am I protecting, and what am I providing?"

 Niral considered it thoughtfully for a long moment.
-"That motto implies a great deal about your Clan’s wisdom I had, well…"
+"That motto implies a great deal about your Clan’s wisdom I had, well..."

 Daar nodded.
 "I know, most people do.
 That’s okay though, it serves our ends.
 Our mission is really the same as the Females; we exist to preserve and better the Gao.
 No other male Clan can really claim that Rite, ‘least not like we can."

 Niral pondered that thoughtfully.
-"The stories paint your Clan much more…"
+"The stories paint your Clan much more..."

 "Violently?"

-"…Yeah."
+"...Yeah."

 Daar chittered darkly.
 "Yup, and they’re *right.* We only *play* at being nice.
 Didja think we’d stumbled into this harmless overmacho persona by accident?
 Or maybe how things would work out if every other Clan knew us for the murderous, rage-filled, untamed predators we *actually are?* And how would we control ourselves?
 Did ‘ya consider how that happy, simple male we try to be is maybe how we cope?"
 He got quieter, almost whispered, "Did ‘ya read the report about the bear-snake?
 And see the pics of me afterward?"

-"…Yes."
+"...Yes."
 She began to understand.
 That made Daar a little sad.

 "That’s what I really am, Niral.
 For a tick I was so lost in it I couldn’t even recognize my Bestest Friend.
-When I came back to it…well, what I *remember* is there was suddenly brain in my mouth, and everything smelled bad, and…"
+When I came back to it... well, what I *remember* is there was suddenly brain in my mouth, and everything smelled bad, and..."

 He stopped.
 Niral had heard enough.

-"…Sorry.
+"...Sorry.
 But I think you need to know this ‘cuz you’re a *really* smart Female and you’ve got the smell of leadership all over you.
 But back to my point.
 What am I?
 I am an animal that can talk, Niral.
 All of us are.
-The Mother-Supreme and your senior leadership put up with us ‘cuz they know we’re maybe the only thing standing ‘tween your Clan and the rest of the males, ‘cuz the greatest thing we ever did was when we convinced the rest of the Gao to civilize or **DIE.** And I’ll tell you right now…some of the Clans didn’t forget what we did.
+The Mother-Supreme and your senior leadership put up with us ‘cuz they know we’re maybe the only thing standing ‘tween your Clan and the rest of the males, ‘cuz the greatest thing we ever did was when we convinced the rest of the Gao to civilize or **DIE.** And I’ll tell you right now... some of the Clans didn’t forget what we did.
 We keep our Fangs around so those Clans don’t get any ideas.
 That’s why we don’t tell NOBODY how many there are or where they’re stationed."

-"…Great Mother."
+"...Great Mother."

 "Yup.
 Now, me specifically: what am I doing?
 Well, here’s the thing.
 The enemy we’re facing?
 They’re eventually gonna figger all this out.
 They’ve already got agents inside the Females and I *know* they’re slowly learnin’ all the old stories.
 They’ve got agents in Highmountain, too.
 Well, had."
 Daar chittered darkly.
 "When they *do* figger it all out, what are they gonna do *first?"*